 The basis for his Nobel Prize nomination in the field of chemistry was laid in 1917 with Langmuir’s publication of a paper on the chemistry of oil films.
 In it, he theorized that oils consisting of an aliphatic chain with a hydrophilic end group were oriented as a film one molecule thick upon the surface of water, with the hydrophilic group down in the water and the hydrophobic chains clumped together on the surface.
 Moreover, the thickness of the film could be easily determined from the known volume and area of the oil.
 This made a further investigation of the molecular configuration possible, before spectroscopic techniques were even available.
 In 1924, Langmuir scientifically introduced the idea of electron temperature and invented the Langmuir probe.
 It is a diagnostic method for measuring density as well as the temperature and is on this day mostly used in plasma physics.

-At yovisto, you may be interested in a detailed explanation on ‘Adsorption – Langmiur’s Isotherm Derivation‘.
+At yovisto academic video search, you may be interested in a detailed explanation on ‘Adsorption – Langmiur’s Isotherm Derivation‘.

 References and Further Reading: